 Q&A With The International Kitchen

 You ask, and we answer!
-Karen Herbst, founder of The International Kitchen, answers some of our most frequently asked questions.
-This Q&A features common questions from clients about everything from booking your trip to how we can help plan your stay overseas.
+Here are answers to some common questions from clients about everything from booking your trip to how we can help plan your stay overseas.
 Don't see your question?
 Contact us at (312) 467-0560 or firstname.lastname@example.org.

 Q: Why The International Kitchen?